Energy in Tunisia: Refining

 The only refinery in the country, managed by the Tunisian Company of Refining Industries, is located in Bizerte.
 Its capacity is 34,000 barrels / day, which is a much lower production than the country's consumption, which therefore imports refined products, diesel chiefly.
 Refined petroleum is essentially imported too.

 Transit of natural gas

 The Trans-Mediterranean Pipeline, one of the gas pipelines that allow the export of Algerian gas to Italy, crosses Tunisian territory.
 It operates since 1983.
 In return for the crossing of its territory, Tunisia is entitled to 5.625% of the gas, in kind or in money, in accordance with a treaty of 1977.
 The capacity of the Trans-Mediterranean Pipeline is increased gradually, increasing also the Tunisian quota which, added to the national production and gas bought directly to Algeria, ensures the consumption of the country.

 Consumption

 According to the Energy Information Administration, Tunisia's consumption in 2015 was 98,000 barrels/day.

 Natural gas consumption is in the order of 6.5 km3, of which more than half is imported via the Trans-Mediterranean Pipeline.
 70% of the gas is used for the production of electricity, the rest is sold at subsidized prices.

+As of August 2024 electricity generation required 72% of the total natural gas demand of Tunisia with 95% of electricity generated via natural gas.